fbpx

 How much should a security deposit be?

-Typically, many landlords across the U.S. charge the equivalent of one month’s rent as a security deposit.
-However, this is just a general practice and not a federal law.
-Starting July 2024 in California, however, state law will only allow a maximum of one month’s rent to be charged for a security deposit.
+Typically, landlords across the U.S. charge the equivalent of one month’s rent as a security deposit.
+While in the past this was just a general rule of thumb, it’s now state law in California that you cannot charge more than one month’s rent for a security deposit.

 What can I use the security deposit for?